The expected value of sample information calculations for external validation of risk prediction models: Discussion

 There are multiple areas of further inquiry.
 The EVSI framework should also be applied to the development phase of prediction models.
 This can guide the investigator on whether further development, or moving to validation, should be prioritized.
 We mainly focused on NB loss due to sampling uncertainty.
 However, there are several sources of uncertainty, such as whether our existing information on the performance of the model is directly applicable to the target population, or if predictors and outcome are measured with the same quality between the study and usual practice.
 The comparative statistical and computational performance of the EVSI computations algorithms, and the adequacy of a given number of simulations for each algorithm, should be evaluated in dedicated studies.
 We also do not claim the algorithms we proposed are the only ones that can be used for EVSI computations.
-Other algorithms, such as those based on central limit theorem\textsuperscript{31,32}, can prove useful.
-VoI analysis in decision modeling has received significant boost in computational speed in recent years due to the arrival of algorithms based on non-parametric regression modeling\textsuperscript{33,34}.
+Other algorithms, such as those based on central limit theorem\textsuperscript{38,39}, can prove useful.
+VoI analysis in decision modeling has received significant boost in computational speed in recent years due to the arrival of algorithms based on non-parametric regression modeling\textsuperscript{40,41}.
 This approach can facilitate VoI analysis in risk prediction as well.
 The EVSI defined in this work is for a single, homogeneous target population, and does not consider heterogeneous settings.
-Consider the hierarchical Bayesian tri-variate model by Wynants et al for NB estimation in multi-center validation studies\textsuperscript{19} and imagine a new center is interested in validating this model in their local setting.
-The posterior predictive distribution from the hierarchical model for a new center (potentially combined with any local information on the performance of the model) can act as `current information', enabling EVSI calculations.
-This will be valid and informative insofar as the expected NB gain in that center is concerned.
-However, in a hierarchical Bayesian framework, information learned from one cluster propagates to others, and thus conducting a validation study in a new center results in change in the distribution of NB in other centers.
-Such NB gain from learning across clusters in hierarchical settings is not reflected in the EVSI computed for this particular setting.
 VoI metrics and corresponding computation algorithms for multi-center studies should be developed separately.
-Further, during external validation, often a secondary aim is to update the model if its performance turns out to be sub-optimal\textsuperscript{35}.
-Such model revision can take different levels of complexity (from intercept correction to re-estimating regression coefficients\textsuperscript{36}) and one might be interested in the expected yield of a given sample size for such model revision.
+Further, during external validation, often a secondary aim is to update the model if its performance turns out to be sub-optimal\textsuperscript{42}.
+Such model revision can take different levels of complexity\textsuperscript{43} and one might be interested in the expected yield of a given sample size for such model revision.
 This will get connected to the VoI concepts for model development.
 As stated earlier, how VoI metrics for prediction models should inform objective functions for determining the optimal sample size should be debated by the community in the hope of generating consensus and best practice standards.